tinalina1003/Home_Sales/README.md

 \$301,819.44 in 2021 \
 \$296,363.88 in 2022

-The average price of a three bedroom and three bathroom house sold in each year is:
+The average price of a three bedroom and three bathroom house built in each year is:

 \$292,859.62 in 2010 \
 \$291,117.47 in 2011 \